Hepatitis C (cont.)

 Treatment responses are mainly defined by results of the HCV RNA testing.
 The patterns of response to antiviral treatment have been described as follows:

-Rapid viral response: Rapid viral response is defined as the absence of detectable HCV RNA in serum using a sensitive test 4 weeks after initialing treatment.
+Rapid viral response: Rapid viral response is defined as the absence of detectable HCV RNA in serum using a sensitive test 4 weeks after initial treatment.
 Favorable response this early predicts longer term treatment success.

 End of treatment response: End of treatment response is defined as absence of HCV RNA in blood using a sensitive test at the end of treatment, whatever duration of treatment has been chosen.

 Sustained virologic response: The optimal response is a sustained virologic response (SVR), defined as the absence of detectable HCV RNA in serum using a sensitive test at the end of the treatment and six months later.
-Most of these individuals will remain in remission (no signs of the disease) indefinitely, with no detectable hepatitis C virus RNA in the blood or liver.
+Most of these individuals will remain in remission (no signs of the disease, cure) indefinitely, with no detectable hepatitis C virus RNA in the blood or liver.
 Moreover, follow-up biopsies show a marked reduction in inflammation and there even can be regression of scarring.
 Longer follow-up of these patients is necessary, however, to evaluate definitively whether sustained responders will avoid the complications of cirrhosis and live longer.

 Relapsers: Relapsers are patients who initially eliminate the RNA from their blood, but then develop detectable RNA again shortly after discontinuing therapy.
 The RNA becomes detectable again within six months and usually within the first three months of stopping treatment.